umccr/driver-analysis/README.md

 ### Cancer Genome Interpreter

-...work in progress

-[Cancer Genome Interpreter](http://software.broadinstitute.org/cancer/cga/mutsig) (CGI), see paper by [Tamborero et al., 2018](https://www.ncbi.nlm.nih.gov/pubmed/29592813) for details.
+[Cancer Genome Interpreter](https://www.cancergenomeinterpreter.org) (CGI), see paper by [Tamborero et al., 2018](https://www.ncbi.nlm.nih.gov/pubmed/29592813) for details.

 This tool is freely available through an API or a web interface at [http://www.cancergenomeinterpreter.org](http://www.cancergenomeinterpreter.org).

 The CGI resource can also be accessed programmatically by an API created via REST.
 Only registered users can make use of the API, since a token is needed for any communication between the end user and the REST API.
-Further details can be found at [https://www.cancergenomeinterpreter.org/api/v1](https://www.cancergenomeinterpreter.org/rest_api).
+Further details can be found at [https://www.cancergenomeinterpreter.org/api/v1](https://www.cancergenomeinterpreter.org/rest_api) and information about acceptable input format can be found at [https://www.cancergenomeinterpreter.org/formats](https://www.cancergenomeinterpreter.org/formats).

+For more details about the [usage](OncodriveFML.md#running-the-analysis) and [output](OncodriveFML.md#output) see documentaion in [CGI.md](CGI.md).

 <br>